SammyShaw/SammyShaw.github.io/_posts/2024-10-10-Prime-Programming.md

 17, 19\].

-Each number in the returned set is proven to be a prime by dividing every number *i* in that set by every number lower than *i* and returning a whole number.
+Each number in the returned set is proven to be a prime by dividing every number *i* in that set by every number lower than *i* (starting with 2) and not getting a whole number.
+For example, 5 divided by neither 2, 3, nor 4, produces a whole number.

-Actually, not by *every* lower number: We already know that all numbers are divisible by 1, and we only need to check divisors up to the square root of the n, because any larger divisor would already have a corresponding lower divisor.
+But, we do not need to divide by *every* lower number: we only need to check divisors up to the square root of *i*, because any larger divisor would already have a corresponding lower divisor.

 So, we can test if a number *i* is a prime by dividing it by every whole number in the range 2:sqrt(*i*).
 Great, and we have to do that for every number in the range 2 through n.
-Then, we just have to return a list of each prime in the set.
+Then, we just have to return a list of each prime number in the set.
 Sounds simple?!

 This means our function has to: